ghi-electronics/Docs/software/tinyclr/tutorials/filesystem.md

 ```

 ## Low-level Access
 You can access the raw underlying data of the storage provider using the `Provider` property of the controller.
-Be careful when using this interface, however, as it bypasses any filesystem present and writes directly to the device.
-This is useful for implementing your own or otherwise unsupported filesystems.
+Be careful when using this interface, however, as it bypasses any file system present and writes directly to the device.
+This is useful for implementing your own or otherwise unsupported file systems.

 ```csharp
 var controller = StorageController.FromName(@"GHIElectronics.TinyCLR.NativeApis.STM32F4.SdCardStorageController\0");